How to Send Emails Using Microsoft 365 Graph API in .NET Apps

 - Loading Attachments: The attachment is loaded from the file path specified (“path_to_attachment”), which could be a local file or a stream.
 The Attachment class allows you to add any file type as an attachment, making it highly flexible.

 - Adding to the Email: Once the attachment is created, it is added to the email message using the Attachments.Add() method.
-This method appends the file to the MailMessage object’s attachment collection, which is automatically included when the message is sent via Microsoft Graph.
+This method appends the file to the MailMessage object’s attachment collection, which is automatically included when the message is sent via MS Graph.

 - Sending the Email: Once the attachments have been added to the message, the Send method from the IGraphClient interface sends the email with all attached files.